The Flawed Logic With Post-Conference Surveys

 - Each speaker

 Sure, it’s great that conference organizers want to know my opinion, but sometimes I think the logic is flawed when they send out these surveys:

-Attendees have a hard time remembering all the details (two weeks later), so the responses you get might be just guesses or empty.
+Attendees have a hard time remembering all the details, especially two weeks later, so the responses you get might be just guesses or empty.

 We’ve tried longer surveys here at Omnipress when we’ve benchmarked important trends.
-But we learned our lesson and shortened them up when we discovered that long surveys tend to be aborted leaving you with incomplete information and less respondents.
+But we learned our lesson and shortened them up when we discovered that long surveys tend to be aborted, leaving you with incomplete information and fewer respondents.

-A long survey takes forever to create (especially if you have to have committee members approve), and it takes even longer (and perhaps the services of a statistician) to slice and dice the responses.
+A long survey takes forever to create (especially if you have to have committee members approve), and it takes even longer to slice and dice the responses.

 If you did your job and delivered a memorable experience for your attendees, your big question should revolve around whether they are highly likely to return and tell others.
 This is why I admire the Net Promoter score – a straightforward loyalty metric that holds companies accountable for how they treat customers (event organizers should think of attendees, speakers, sponsors and exhibitors as customers).
 The opportunity here is to get to the point about how your customers really feel about your event in a single question.

 On a 1 to 10 rating scale: “How likely is it that you would recommend our event to a friend or colleague?”

 Based on their responses, customers are categorized into one of three groups: